ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 •	When we insert earnings data, we could also update a separate record (Example: Total) that keeps a running total of the earnings for each driver for the date range in question.
 Something like
 •	I am assuming we will have a table structure to hold monthly or daily totals, we can query directly for the total earnings in a specific period.
+In short : we must maintain the totals in the application layer or through Cassandra counters.

 SELECT total_earnings
 FROM driver_monthly_earnings